 5. Keep Trick-or-Treating Local This Halloween

-For our younger trick-or-treaters, it’s easy to guide them to safer neighborhoods.
+For our younger trick-or-treaters, it’s easy to guide them to safer residential neighborhoods with well-lit streets.
 Keeping the experience in your local area, you can somewhat gauge proper houses and those you trust to not harm your children.
 However, the older kids could be quite adventurous and decide to maximize the candy haul for the night.
 Make it a rule that no child goes out by themselves regardless of how old they are.
 The larger the group the better.
 If you are still unsure about letting them go off with friends, there is nothing wrong with tailing the children in the car one block at a time.
 If children are old enough and allowed to go alone, they should still check in with their parent by phone at preset times.

 6. Don’t Ever Go Inside